TheNethOfMe/mc-exercise/FUBAR.md

 Hello, my name is Ted and I do Ted things.
 One Ted thing that I do is to write this Ted code on my Ted branch in in this git repo.
 I'm even doing it from my Ted laptop.
 I'm f***ing TED!

+Hi i'm Alice, though my pronoun is He.
+Im on my personal machine working on code because i'm late as usual.
+I have no concept of time really.

 Yeah they wishin' and wishin' and wishin' and wishin' They wishin' on me, yuh
 I been movin' calm, don't start no trouble with me